mhihasan/VocabularyHighlighter/readme.md

-This is a repository for the Vocabulary Highlighter extension for Google Chrome It currently supports 3 vocabulary lists:
+This is a repository for the Vocabulary Highlighter extension for Google Chrome It currently supports following vocabulary lists:

 1. Magoosh's GRE Vocabulary
 2. Hong Bao Shu